The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Comparison to simulations

 Figure \ref{fig: RVJ model} compares our observed sdB + MS sample to the results of our simulations for populations evolved under the RVJ MB prescription (Equation \ref{eq: RVJ_model}) for a range of $k$ and $\eta$.
 In each panel, the colored, circular points represent the simulated sdB + MS population evolved under the RVJ MB prescription with the specified $k$ and $\eta$.
 The zero-age PCEB population was created using COSMIC as described in Section \ref{sec: cosmic}, then evolved and mock-observed using the methods described in Appendix \ref{adx: selection function}.
 The histograms show the period and companion mass distributions of the simulated and observed populations, normalized to the same scale.

 The top left panel of Figure \ref{fig: RVJ model} shows the results for an RVJ-like MB prescription with no disruption ($k=1$, $\eta=1$).
 The simulated population has a fairly uniform companion mass distribution, with a weaker drop-off toward higher companion masses than found in the observed population.
 We expect the drop in the number of systems above the fully-convective limit to be caused by the disruption in MB; thus, this suggests that our observed population could be reproduced better with a MB prescription with disruption.
 The top right panel shows the results for a disrupted RVJ prescription ($k=1$, $\eta=20$).
 Although the simulated companion mass distribution peaks below the fully-convective limit, there are more predicted companions with $M_{\rm MS} > 0.35 M_\odot$ than we find in the observed population.
 This suggests that if we assume MB is the only process that is removing angular momentum from our systems, the default RVJ prescription (i.e., $k=1$) is not strong enough to produce a sharp decrease in the number of system above the fully-convective limit.
 The bottom left panel shows the results for boosted MB without disruption ($k=20$, $\eta=1$).
 This model again produces a fairly uniform companion mass distribution which suggests that boosting alone does not predict the observed population well.
 The bottom right panel shows the results for boosted MB with disruption ($k=20$, $\eta=20$).
 The simulated population best predicts the observed population for this model.

+To assess whether the observed and simulated populations are consistent with one another, we apply a two-sample Kolmogorov–Smirnov (KS) test to their companion mass distributions.
+We find a p-value of $\sim1\%$ for the boosted and disrupted model with ($k \gtrsim 20$ and $\eta \gtrsim 20$) whereas for the other three models, we find p-values of $0.01-0.05\%$.
+These values suggests that the observed population is not formally consistent with any of the simulated populations, reflecting the fact that the observed distribution drops off at $M_{\rm MS} \gtrsim 0.2 M_\odot$ instead of $\gtrsim 0.35 M_\odot$.
+However, the boosted and disrupted RVJ model with $k \gtrsim 20$ and $\eta \gtrsim 20$ best matches the data.
+The small size of the observed population and imperfect match with simulations prevent us from placing precise constraints on $k$ and $\eta$.

 In summary, we find that boosted and disrupted MB model best predict the observed population for the RVJ MB prescription.
 Here we remain agnostic about the possible physical origins of this stronger MB.
 We discuss possibilities and the physical plausibility of boosting MB in sdB + MS binaries further in Section \ref{sec: conclusion}.

 The period distribution of the simulated population is fairly uniform for all simulations.
 This can be explained by the large number of surviving systems having a low-mass companion and therefore not experiencing strong MB.